NASARace/race/doc/manual/index.rst

 which external systems can only be accessed at a certain physical location.
 RACE instances can also be started and controlled remotely.

+The core of RACE does not care about the specific nature of the *events* it processes, although it comes with support for generic *TrackedObjects* and *Trajectories* (i.e. time series for moving objects).
+*Event processing* in this context is also generic - it is up to the applications to provide and select the components that process the relevant events.
+While this can include distributing events to external clients via various protocols and formats RACE is not a message broker ala Kafka_ or ActiveMQ_.
+RACE is a framework to build applications from clients of such event sources.

 The underlying *application model* is a reactive, distributed, event based system.
-The computational model employed by RACE to process such events is the well known Actor_ programming model, which uses dedicated objects (aka *actors*) that only communicate through asynchronous messages and don't share internal state.
+The computational model employed by RACE to process events is the well known Actor_ programming model, which uses dedicated objects (aka *actors*) that only communicate through asynchronous messages and don't share internal state.
 This has a profound impact on how RACE can make use of massive concurrency without burdening the developer with explicit synchronization, which is otherwise notoriously hard